 Ultimately, the Internet could begin to erase traditional boundaries between countries and cultures.
 But that sort of global change isn't trivial.
 It might take decades before we see a noticeable difference in the way we think of one another.
 Cynics may think even a tool as useful and pervasive as the Internet won't overcome the hurdles we face in becoming a united world.

-Learn more about the Internet by following the links on the next page.
+Learn more about the Internet by following the links below.